tarantool/frontend-core/README.md

 ### window.tarantool_enterprise_core.notify({ title: string, message: string, details?: string, type: 'default' | 'success' | 'error', timeout: number}) : void

 Show notification.
-Title and message are text of notication.
+Title and message are text of notification.

 Type influence on view of notification.

-Timeout is time in miliseconds for automatic hide notification.
+Timeout is time in milliseconds for automatic hide notification.
 If timeout = 0.
 It's infinite time.
 You only can close it by your hands.

 ### window.tarantool_enterprise_core.dispatch('setAppName', name: string)